the-sides/pourover/README.md

+# Pourover
+Vicki and I have often talked about making a food blog of all the restaurants we've visited, as the most unqualified set of people to do so.
+We have a notion page of writings, but we never went as far as organizing and publishing them.

+Meanwhile, I was fascinated by Prismic and used the blog idea as a simple theme while exploring the CMS.
+Nothing has actually been done, but if I go about actually making the blog site, I would definitely consider Prismic.

 # Prismic + Next.js Minimal Starter

 Want to quickly get started building your own project with [Prismic][prismic] and [Next.js][nextjs]?
 This project includes basic configurations and nothing else.
 The project includes one Rich Text slice, a homepage, and a dynamic page.